mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 # Attributes

 <strong>tenantId<strong> `string`

 A unique identifier used for API authentication and authorization.

 >Tenant refers to the end user of this API and It's required for identity and access management.

 <strong>dealId<strong> `string`

-A unique identifier of a deal.
+A unique internal identifier of a particular deal for this subscription.
 It references the interrelation between a subscription and a deal.

 <strong>name*<strong> `string`

-The Name of the subscriber of this subscriptioin.Constraints 2 to 1024 chars.
+The Name of the particular deal for this subscription.Constraints `2 to 1024 chars`.

 <strong>email*<strong> `string`